Foodle Club

 You could also use kale instead of cabbage, and leeks instead of onions.

-For a creamier dish, add 2 or 3 tablespoons of cream into the mash.
+For a creamier dish, add 2 or 3 tablespoons of cream to the mash.

 For a crunchier topping, why not crush a packet of cheese and onion crisps and combine them with the cheese before baking?